nystudio107/plugindev/README.md

 * `project_v3` - the database for Craft CMS 3.
 User: `project` Password: `project`
 * `project_v4` - the database for Craft CMS 4.
 User: `project` Password: `project`

-Internally, there are also containers that run the Craft CMS queue automatically, a Redis container for caching.
+Internally, there are also containers that run the Craft CMS queue automatically, and a Redis container for caching.

 ## `make` Commands